“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 His brand new book is out on power.

-It's on Amazon.com, Hannity.com, and as of today, bookstores all around the country.
+And as of today, bookstores all around the country.

-Next, our final roundup and information overload hour.
+Up next, our final roundup and information overload hour.

-All right, we continue with the great one, Mark Levin, who we're talking about his brand new book just released today in bookstores around the country.
+We're talking about his brand new book just released today in bookstores around the country.

 It's called On Power.

-I mean, what it really comes down to is our Americans are they willing to embrace freedom, and with freedom comes responsibility, and with freedom comes choice, and with choice comes consequences for one's choices in life.
+And with freedom comes responsibility, and with freedom comes choice, and with choice comes consequences for one's choices in life.

-And to me, it really all comes down to the individual and the and the types of decisions they all make in their lives and whether or not they live under a governmental system that allows that choice.
+And to me, it really all comes down to the individual and the types of decisions they all make in their lives and whether or not they live under a governmental system that allows that choice.

-Our governmental system on paper allows that choice, although you do have from time to time politicians pop up that want to even control the means of production, like in the case of Mam Dani, uh, and and doesn't even want civil society by defunding and dismantling the police and Nobel laws and replacing police with social workers and and everything in between.
+Although you do have, from time to time, politicians pop up that want to even control the means of production, like in the case of Mamdani, and doesn't even want civil society by defunding and dismantling the police and no bail laws and replacing police with social workers and everything in between.

-Oh, and and taxing uh rich whiter neighborhoods more.
+Oh, and taxing rich, wider neighborhoods more.

 We have about a minute left, Mark.